LordDemonos/Quarm.Guide/README.md

 4. Press the "./" in the upper right to select your TAKP folder.
 5. Under Adapters, make sure your primary video card is selected.
 6. Select "Windowed Mode".
-7. Navigate to the DriectX tab.
+7. Navigate to the DirectX tab.
 8. Change VRAM to match your video card's VRAM.
 9. Uncheck dgVooDoo watermark.